bujianbusan123-alt/Molecular-generation/README.md

 Artificial Intelligence-Assisted Electrolyte Design to Improve Li<sup>+</sup> Diffusion<br />
 <img decoding="async" src="procedure.bmp" width="60%">
 ## Introduction
-The problem of electrolyte freezing and power loss on lithium batteries under low-temperature conditions requires immediate attention, especially applications to high altitude, <br />
-high latitude regions and aerospace have been limited.
+The problem of electrolyte freezing and power loss on lithium batteries under low-temperature conditions requires immediate attention, especially applications to high altitude, high latitude regions and aerospace have been limited.
 Enhancing the Li<sup>+</sup> diffusion coefficient represents a crucial direction for improvement.
-However, <br />
-improving Li<sup>+</sup> diffusion coefficient in existed electrolytes has proven to be challenging, exploring new solvents or additives in electrolyte may have great potential. <br />
+However, improving Li<sup>+</sup> diffusion coefficient in existed electrolytes has proven to be challenging, exploring new solvents or additives in electrolyte may have great potential.
-In this study, we present a novel strategy that utilizes advanced techniques to design and find five novel molecules as additives with high Li<sup>+</sup> diffusion coefficient. <br />
+In this study, we present a novel strategy that utilizes advanced techniques to design and find five novel molecules as additives with high Li<sup>+</sup> diffusion coefficient.
-Our methodology involves two rounds of Molecular generation (MG) and Molecular dynamics (MD), and three rounds of Machine learning (ML), resulting in the highest Li<sup>+</sup> diffusion <br />
-coefficient of the generated additive being 3.96 times that of the benchmark system (1.72×10<sup>-11</sup> m/s<sup>2</sup>).
+Our methodology involves two rounds of Molecular generation (MG) and Molecular dynamics (MD), and three rounds of Machine learning (ML), resulting in the highest Li<sup>+</sup> diffusion coefficient of the generated additive being 3.96 times that of the benchmark system (1.72×10<sup>-11</sup> m/s<sup>2</sup>).
 These findings are of great significance in improving Li<sup>+</sup> diffusion coefficient in practical applications and addressing this persistent issue.
-Furthermore, these strategies and results provide valuable insights for further investigation into other<br />
-challenges of lithium batteries.
+Furthermore, these strategies and results provide valuable insights for further investigation into other challenges of lithium batteries.
 ## Dependencies
 rdkit==2022.03.3<br />